zanemilo/slot-machine-web-app/README.md

 # Slot Machine Web App

 This project is a simple slot machine game built using HTML, CSS, and JavaScript.
-The app serves as a practice project for front-end web development skills, allowing users to spin three reels with random symbols and displays a message if all three symbols match.
+The app serves as a practice project for front-end web development skills, allowing users to spin three icons with random symbols and displays a message if all three symbols match.

 <div align="center">